How to run one installed Jupyter Notebook from one venv/virtualenv environment and use packages from another venv/virtualenv?

 Activate Your Primary Virtual Environment: As with Method 1, ensure your primary Jupyter environment is active.

-directory of the environment containing the packages you want to access.
+site-packagesDirectory of the Target Environment: You’ll need the exact path to thesite-packagesdirectory of the environment containing the packages you want to access.
 Recall how you found this in Method 1.
-Let’s assume it’sPATH_TO_SECONDARY_SITE_PACKAGES
+Let’s assume it’sPATH_TO_SECONDARY_SITE_PACKAGES.Modify

 - Dynamic Access: You can add paths on-the-fly within a notebook session.